Learn about actual and potential costs

 Buyers should consider the provider’s experience and ability to handle the volume of cargo necessary.

 Buyers should give preference to vendors that are able to fly over all of their required transportation routes.

 Buyers should favor vendors that are willing or able to ensure their cargo’s priority if capacity becomes an issue.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should state the date by which proposals are due, as well as when award information will be available.

 Buyers should indicate the schedule for answering vendor questions and whether or not negotiations will be required for vendors that meet the proposal requirements.

 Buyers should indicate the date by which they expect services to begin.

 How risky is the Domestic Air Cargo Transportation Services supply chain?

 The supply chain risk for domestic air cargo transportation is moderate, overall.
-Service continuity and price vary with the production levels and pricing of key upstream suppliers, which operate with a moderate degree of risk.
-Volatile fuel prices have been the primary cause of recent price shifts for domestic...
+Service continuity and price vary with the production levels and pricing of key upstream suppliers, which operate with a mostly moderate degree of risk.
+Volatile fuel prices have been the primary cause of recent price shifts for...
 Subscribe to learn more.